mneri/csv/IMPLEMENTATION.md

 are not explicit, and their logic is pushed deep within the code. _Understanding state transitions with these two models is difficult._

-`mneri/csv` takes a different approach: all the different states are explicitly laid out in a transition table.
+`mneri/csv` takes a different approach: all the states are explicitly laid out in a transition table.
 Rows represent states, columns represent input characters, and the intersection indicates the next state.

 ```
 |                 | [A-Za-z0-9]     | ,               | \r              | \n              | "               | EOF         |